Ekka Saka

-Ekka Saka is a Tulu language film, directed by K. Sooraj Shetty and produced by Lion Kishore D. Shetty for Lukumi Cine Creations.
+Ekka Saka - Inchane Kasta Suka is a 2015 Tulu language film, directed by K. Sooraj Shetty and produced by Lion Kishore D. Shetty for Lukumi Cine Creations.
 It stars Hitesh Naik and Sonal Monteiro.
 The film was released on 1 May 2015.

 Plot

-Prashant (Naik), who has been looking after his father's money lending business, falls in love at first sight with Divya (Sonal Monteiro) on the college campus.
+Prashant (Hitesh Naik), who has been looking after his father's money lending business, falls in love at first sight with Divya (Sonal Monteiro) on the college campus.
 He asks Divya to marry him.
 A few days after they meet, she asks him to convince her parents, who oppose the marriage.
-The couple asks Gopal (Naveen D Padil) for help to get married.
-But unforeseen events happen.
+The couple asks Gopal (Naveen D Padil) for help to get married, but unforeseen events happen.